Skip to main content

 attendees_optional'user4@website.com, user5@website.com' (comma separated)

 reset_attendees0 (default) or 1.
-Empty the attendees when 1, will overrule the attendees_required and attendees_optional parameters
+Empties the attendees when 1, overrules the attendees_required and attendees_optional parameters

 body_content_type'html' (default) or 'text'